Seoul National University ／ ソウル国立大学

 |Undergraduate programs NOT open to exchange students||

-- College of Law: School of Law, a specialized law school for graduate level students, instead, will be open to undergraduate students.
+- College of Law: is NOT available to undergraduate level students from Spring 2018.
+School of Law, a specialized law school for graduate level students, instead, will be open to undergraduate students.
 Please note that these undergraduate students will be enrolled as graduate (Master’s) students in SNU law school during their study.

 - Dept. of Vocal Music: restricted to students who are currently studying vocal music at home university.